 Additional Mergers In The Works

 Bloomberg reported that Potash Corp.
-(NYSE:POTD) and Agrium Inc. (NYSE:AGUD) are in advanced M&A discussions.
+(NYSE:POTC) and Agrium Inc. (NYSE:AGUC) are in advanced M&A discussions.
 Billed as a merger of equals, Bloomberg however sees Potash as the buyer in this equation.

 Who Is Next?